02034 How To Guide Trainingpeaks Zwifters Blog 700x394

 The Zwift display will also change from “Just Ride” mode to display all of the steps in your workout, including interval durations and power targets.
 You will also get alerts on the screen and banners on the road showing where to start and finish your intervals.

-When you choose a workout in Zwift you will also have the option of letting Zwift control the resistance on your smart trainer (erg mode), or just using the normal default resistance curve of your trainer.
-Each of these options can be useful, depending on what you are trying to accomplish.
+When you choose a workout in Zwift you will also have the option of letting Zwift control the resistance on your smart trainer (erg mode), or you can use the normal default resistance curve of your trainer.
+Both options can be useful, depending on what you are trying to accomplish.

-With erg mode-enabled, Zwift will communicate with your trainer to automatically adjust the resistance to ensure that you are hitting the power target for that step of your workout.
-All you have to do is choose a good gear combination and keep up a good cadence.
+With erg mode enabled, Zwift will communicate with your trainer to automatically adjust the resistance to ensure that you are hitting the power target for each step of your workout.
+All you have to do is keep up a good cadence.

-Without erg mode-enabled you will feel the normal resistance curve from your trainer, so you may need to adjust your cadence or shift gears to hit your power targets correctly.
-This setting can be more useful for workouts with really short efforts that the trainer can adjust to quickly enough, for intervals that don’t have specific power targets (all out sprints, for example), if you want to improve your control and pacing for certain types of efforts, or for FTP or other power tests.
+Without erg mode enabled, you will feel the normal resistance curve from your trainer, so you may need to adjust your cadence or shift gears to hit your power targets correctly.
+This setting can be more useful for workouts with really short efforts that the trainer can’t adjust to quickly enough, for intervals that don’t have specific power targets (e.g., all-out sprints), if you want to improve your control and pacing for certain types of efforts, or for FTP or other power tests.

 Additionally, Zwift has an especially useful feature that lets you toggle erg mode on or off in the middle of a given workout as needed.